 During the last kilometers that the thighs despise, we enter the seemingly unending park of Bois de Boulogne.
 Each slap on the asphalt is causing a carnival of pain in my now jello-ed legs, and my lungs also begin to boycott the run.
 But wait, what do I see ahead?
 A wine stop!
 Where else but Paris, would a Medoc group be doling out red wine to struggling runners around the 39 K point in a marathon?

-Hobbled by lameness of limbs, and a podium finish unlikely, I no longer give a frog’s fart about my time and stop for a glug of the grape!
+Hobbled by lameness of limbs, and a podium finish improbable, I no longer give a frog’s fart about my time and stop for a glug of the grape!
 A German runner next to me has the same idea, and we raise our glasses in a toast to making it to the finish!
-As depleted as I feel, I can’t help but chuckle at the ridiculousness of the situation, and slosh off towards the finish hoping not to end up like Phidippidès!
+As depleted as I feel, I can’t help but chuckle at the ridiculousness of the situation, and slosh off in a geriatric shuffle towards the finish, hoping not to end up like Phidippidès!

 Emerging from the park and buoyed by crowds enthusiastically chanting ‘Allez Allez’ and ‘Courage’, I push my salty, sweaty body the final 200 meters to the Arc de Triumph, and cross the finish line on Avenue Foch to complete the 42.195 kilometer run.
-All I can say is; thank Foch it’s over!
+Pardon my French, but all I can say is; thank Foch it’s over!

 Everything aches, take your anatomical pick.
 Like so many mega runs before, I’m moving about like a brontosaurus with chaffing issues; vowing never to run another damn marathon.
 The next wall I want to hit is when I accidentally stumble out of the wrong side of the bed in the morning!
-I make my way down the steps of the Metro gingerly like a penguin on stilts, with my legs twitching like a laboratory frog.
-I’m very worried about Christine surviving in this heat as I know how desperately she wants to finish this marathon.
+Gingerly gimping down the steps of the Metro like a penguin on stilts, I’m worried about Christine surviving this heat, as I know how desperately she wants to complete the marathon.

-Back at the hotel, I’m soaking my weary bones in the tub when Christine shuffles in wearing a beautiful big grin.
+Back at the hotel soaking my weary bones in the tub, Christine shuffles in wearing a beautiful big grin.
 She too has completed the run, and is ready to celebrate an accomplishment worthy of her new age bracket.
-We have a shared euphoria from finishing this marathon under such difficult circumstances, and after giving our limbs a deserved day off tomorrow, we’ll be able to relax and enjoy the rest of our holidays.
+We have a shared euphoria from finishing this marathon under such difficult conditions, and after giving our limbs a deserved day off tomorrow, we’ll be able to relax and fully enjoy the rest of our holidays.

-On our final day in Paris, Christine and I pack our marathon medals to the Luxembourg Gardens for a few pictures.
-Then, to nobody’s surprise, Christine is off on a last minute shopping mission, so yours truly traipses off to the local market, where among other things, they are selling beautiful flowers, lush fruits, ugly fish, and naked rabbits.
-The market also hosts the robust odors of a fromagerie, which to me, just looks like one big nasty smorgasbord of mold.
+On our final day in Paris Christine and I pack our marathon medals to the Luxembourg Gardens for a few pictures.
+Then, to nobody’s surprise, Christine is off on a last minute shopping mission; it’s in her DNA!
+Not wanting to bear witness to the damage, yours truly traipses off to the local market, where among other things they are selling beautiful flowers, lush fruits, ugly fish, and naked rabbits.
+The market also hosts the robust odors of a fromagerie, which to me, just qualifies as one big nasty smorgasbord of mold.

 Finally, I stop at a Brasserie; not an under garment, but a type of restaurant/brewery, where I order a pleasant pint and watch la vie Paris pass by.
 I grab a newspaper but nothing looks familiar.
 What kind of uncivilized country has 246 different kinds of smelly cheese but not a damn hockey score!
 Later, after packing our bags we choose a delightful French bistro for dinner, and sit outside on the sidewalk enjoying our meal in a quintessentially Parisian manner in one of the most enchanting cities on earth.

-Travelling to Bruges in Belgium, we’re thrilled with our 1745 built Setola B & B and its ten foot high doors!
-Considered Europe’s best preserved medieval city, Bruges is bewitching, with its picturesque crisscrossing canals, historic church and bell tower, and horse-pulled carriages clip-clopping over the cobbled streets.
+Travelling on to Bruges in Belgium, we’re thrilled with our 1745 built Setola B & B and its ten foot doors!
+Considered Europe’s best preserved medieval city, Bruges is bewitching, with picturesque crisscrossing canals, a historic church and bell tower, and horse-pulled carriages clacking down the cobbled streets.

 We cycle to the Flemish town of Damme along a tree lined canal shared by a feathered flotilla of ducks and perfectly preposterous looking great-crested grebes with ornate topnotches.
-Passing by old windmills, we cross the border into Holland and the little town of Sluis with fountains spewing water skywards.
-At a café we stop for an order of frites and a glass of Kriek ; entertained by a pair of brazen ducks underneath our table that actually have the audacity to waddle their webbed toes over the top of our shoes!
+Passing by old windmills, we cross the border into Holland and the little town of Sluis.
+At a café next to a lake with fountains spewing water skywards we stop for an order of frites and a glass of Kriek ; entertained by a pair of brazen ducks underneath our table that actually have the audacity to waddle their webbed toes over the top of our shoes!

 From Bruges we travel to the French Riviera’s charming city of Nice, separated from the Windex blue Mediterranean Sea by the pedestrian and bike friendly Promenade des Anglais.
 After a few relaxing days, curiosity takes us to the confetti sized Principality of Monaco; the world’s second-smallest country.

 Home to Mazeratis, martinis, millionaires, and Mega yachts, Monaco is definitely all about money; both spending it and flaunting it.
-In the space of 15 minutes while waiting for a bus, four fiercely exotic Ferraris slink by, accelerating up a hill with the throaty snarl of a leopard on super-steroids, and we’re wondering what we’re doing here when everything is so far above our pay grade!
+In the space of 15 minutes while waiting for a bus, four fiercely exotic Ferraris slink by, accelerating up a hill with the throaty snarl of a leopard on steroids; leaving us to wonder what the Hell we’re doing here in a place where everything is so far above our pay grade.

 Our last five days are passes cavorting about the sun-drenched Cote d’Azur, with daytrips to the glitzy little towns of Villefranche, Antibes, Menton, Saint Paul de Vence, and Cannes.
-The teeny towns may be glamorous hangouts for the rich and famous, but to us, seem about as lively as the Egyptian Sphinx.
-And so, with our travel now gone stale, it’s time bring this hectic holiday to an end.
+The teeny towns may be glamorous hangouts for the rich and famous, but to us they all seem about as lively as the Egyptian Sphinx.
+And so, with our traveling now gone stale, it’s time bring this hectic holiday to an end.

-While agreeing an encore European trip is likely in the future, for now it’s time for us to head back to Canada for a well-earned rest, before once again drinking from the travel trough.
+While agreeing an encore European trip is likely in the future, for now, it’s time for us to get back to Canada for a well-earned rest, before once again drinking from the travel trough.